-By Christopher Zoukis In 2017 a prison education pilot program was launched at the Florence McClure Women’s Correctional Center in Las Vegas.
+In 2017 a prison education pilot program was launched at the Florence McClure Women’s Correctional Center in Las Vegas.
 In 2018, the Center celebrated its first graduating class.
-One graduate who did a speech at the ceremony said something very poignant about her new view of the world: “When I go out…Read More
+One graduate who gave a speech at the ceremony said something very poignant about her new view of the world: “When I go out there, I don’t…Read More

-By Christopher Zoukis Just how far does the reach of incarceration go?
+Just how far does the reach of incarceration go?
 As Deborah Jiang-Stein found out, it’s generational.
 Curious about her birth mother, the adoptee did some digging and found out that her mother was a heroin addict that gave birth to her in prison.
-Not only was she born behind bars, but she…Read More
+Not only was she born behind bars, but she also lived there…Read More

 By Christopher Zoukis In July 2017, congress introduced the Prison Reform and Redemption Act – H.R.3356 — 115th Congress (2017-2018).
 Intended as a bill to guide the Department of Justice in the creation and use of a Post-Sentencing Risk and Needs Assessment System for the Bureau of Prisons (BOP).
 The assessment system looks closely at…Read More